-There are currently 2 plaques installed on the Lambton House site.
-As well, there is a plaque dedicated by Heritage York recognizing the Davenport Trail installed on the grounds of St. Matthew Catholic Church on Old Weston Road.
+There are currently two plaques installed in the front yard at Lambton House.
+In addition, there is a plaque dedicated by Heritage York, recognizing the Davenport Trail, installed on the grounds of St. Matthew Catholic Church on Old Weston Road.

-In 1993 Lambton House was the focal point for the city of York Bicentennial.
-The City of York installed a plaque celebrating Lambton House and was unveiled on August 29th during the celebrations at Lambton House.
+In 1993, Lambton House was the focal point for the City of York Bicentennial.
+The City of York installed a plaque celebrating Lambton House.
+It was unveiled on August 29th during the celebrations taking place at the site.

-On October 4, 1997, a Historic Sites and Monuments Board of Canada plaque commemorating Sir William Pearce Howland as a figure of national significance was unveiled.
-Susan Shaw, a Howland descendant and curator of the Howland House in Plymouth, Mass. attended with her husband.
-Here is a link to the press release by Parks Canada.
+On October 4th, 1997, a Historic Sites and Monuments Board of Canada plaque commemorating Sir William Pearce Howland as a figure of national significance was unveiled.
+Susan Shaw, a Howland descendant and curator of the Howland House in Plymouth, Mass., attended with her husband.